Romance of the Turf book 2

 No, he had decided long ago that an ordinary day was pleasant enough.
 That is, ordinary for Evan.
 Since his days encompassed everything from researching in dusty libraries to unearthing the remains of an ancient castle, ordinary didn’t narrow the scope much.

 “Doubtless you are all devastated to know that was the last slide.”
-A chuckle eddied through the crowd.
-Evan continued, “I hope you enjoyed seeing these examples of the fraudulent Roman antiquities plaguing today’s dealers and collectors—not to mention His Majesty’s Customs and Excise.
+As a chuckle eddied through the crowd, Evan continued, “I hope you enjoyed seeing these examples of the fraudulent Roman antiquities plaguing today’s dealers and collectors—not to mention His Majesty’s Customs and Excise.
 If any of you have questions, I will take those now.”

-This was his favorite part of a lecture, always, when other curious minds inquired of his.
+This was his favorite part of a lecture, when other curious minds inquired of his.

 The first comment came from a plump don in a towering neckcloth.
 “You discussed the use of these items in smuggling.
 But surely there is no harm in creating reproductions of antique stone carvings, as long as nothing is smuggled within them?”

 “If the carvings are marked as false, no. But if collected or placed into a museum as genuine, then history is forever undermined.”
-Evan’s years at Cambridge hadn’t given him half the appreciation for history that digging about in the dirt of his native Wales had.
+Evan’s years at Cambridge hadn’t given him half the appreciation for history that he’d gained from digging about in the dirt of his native Wales.
 “Good news, though: anyone in this audience will now be able to spot the stone common to these carvings.
 Go forth and lecture.
 Share your newfound knowledge.
-But you’ll all have to paint your own magic lantern slides.
-I’m no artist, and creating this set took me far longer than I ought to admit.
-So I’m not admitting anything.”
+But you’ll all have to paint your own magic-lantern slides.
+I’m no artist, and creating this set took me far longer than I ought to admit.”

 Another chuckle from the crowd.
 Good!
 This was a lively audience.
 Evan hoped that by keeping their attention, they’d remember his words better.
 Not that his joking manner could save a bit of history, but…